-When people fall in love or start to harbor feelings of care and romance, they are head over heels in love with their significant other, often setting themself up for heartache by not managing expectations in relationships.
+When people fall in love or start to harbor romantic feelings, they are head over heels in love with their significant other, often setting themself up for heartache by not managing expectations in relationships.

-Similarly, people change; their habits, reasons, wishes, likes, and dislikes keep changing.
-To believe that a person cannot change themselves as they grow is like harboring unrealistic expectations, which is unfair.
+For instance, people seldom forget that life is anything but structured, and they change constantly; their habits, reasons, wishes, likes, and dislikes keep changing.
+So, to believe that a person will not change as they grow is like harboring unrealistic expectations in a relationship, which is unfair.

-Unrealistic expectations in a relationships are unhelpful to both the partners.
+That said, unrealistic expectations in a relationship are unhelpful to both partners.
 They don’t inspire, support or serve any meaningful purpose for a couple.
-Don’t let these strong, premeditated beliefs hold you back from experiencing relationship satisfaction and mutual growth.
+Instead, it can leave you with sadness, disappointment, and anger.

 Though it is reasonable not to want to get hurt as no one willingly walks to the middle of the road blindfolded, the thing is, one should always be ready for the curveball that life is notorious for throwing at you instead of having unrealistic expectations.

-Being married or in a relationship does not give you a free card of doing whatever it feels like with your partner.
+One of the examples of unrealistic expectations in relationships is that being married or in a relationship does not give you a free card of doing whatever you want around your partner.

-The word partner itself entails that you have to be respectful of their wishes as well.
-They have an equal amount of say in whatever the activity is.
-Harboring unrealistic expectations in relationships can only lead you to an early breakup or dissolution.
+The word “partner” itself entails that you have to be respectful of their wishes as well.
+They have an equal amount of say in whatever decision is being taken.
+Harboring unrealistic expectations in relationships can lead to an early breakup or dissolution.